jkyuusai/emergency-compliment-service/README.md

 - Capybara
 - Heroku Buildpacks

-##Didn't wind up using but dealt with a decent bit:
+##Didn't wind up using but dealt with a decent bit
 - Mechanize
 - RSpec
 - RestClient